Dobian History, Family Crest & Coats of Arms

 Early Origins of the Dobian family

 The surname Dobian was first found in Gloucestershire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 Important Dates for the Dobian family

 This web page shows only a small excerpt of our Dobian research.
 Another 75 words (5 lines of text) covering the years 1641 and are included under the topic Early Dobian History in all our PDF Extended History products and printed products wherever possible.

 Dobian Spelling Variations

-introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
+Multitudes of spelling variations are a hallmark of Anglo Norman names.
+Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Dobyns, Dobbins, Dobbings, Dobyn, Dobbin, Dobbyn and many more.